-5.2.7 AVS Module
+5.2.7 AVS/CSC

-The final tool in the Fraud Prevention Service suite is an AVS module that puts a final weight to a transaction's overall result.
-As mentioned earlier in this document, AVS is a useful tool but cannot be used stand alone in the fight against fraud.
+The final tool in the Fraud Prevention Service suite is an AVS and CSC module that puts a final weight to a transaction's overall result.
+As mentioned earlier in this document, AVS is a useful tool but cannot be used standalone in the fight against fraud.
 Both elements of an AVS check are assessed through the AVS module (i.e. house number and postcode) and final decisions made based upon the various AVS result codes (not checked, no match, partial match and full match) returned by an Issuer.
+Similarly, the CSC result is also filtered to add to the final decision making process for any card transaction presented to the system.